rust-lang/rust/doc/rust.md

 A task's stack contains slots.

-A _slot_ is a component of a stack frame.
-A slot is either a *local variable* or a *reference*.
+A _slot_ is a component of a stack frame, either a function parameter, a [temporary](#lvalues-rvalues-and-temporaries), or a local variable.

 A _local variable_ (or *stack-local* allocation) holds a value directly, allocated within the stack's memory.
 The value is a part of the stack frame.

-A _reference_ references a value outside the frame.
-It may refer to a value allocated in another frame *or* a boxed value in the heap.
-The reference-formation rules ensure that the referent will outlive the reference.

 Local variables are immutable unless declared with `let mut`.
 The `mut` keyword applies to all local variables declared within that